 - Ancient Symbolism of the Magical Phoenix

 Vorstius was an Italian knight, who, while at his home in Milan, Italy in 1470, drank some strong wine and started vomiting flames before bursting into fire.
 This is considered to be the first recorded account of spontaneous combustion in human history.

 Illustration of person spontaneously combusting ( Public Domain )

-In 1673, French author Jonas Dupont, published a book entitled De Incendiis Corporis Humani Spontaneis which is a collection of cases and studies on the subject of SHC.
+In 1673, French author Jonas Dupont, published a book entitled De Incendiis Corporis Humani Spontaneis, which is a collection of cases and studies on the subject of spontaneous human combustion.

 Illustration of the spontaneous human combustion case in Bleak House by Charles Dickens ( Public Domain )

 The topic of SHC received coverage in the British Medical Journal in 1938 when an article by L.A.
 Parry cited a book published in 1823 called Medical Jurisprudence .
 It stated that cases of spontaneous human combustion shared several common themes including:

 - the body had burned spontaneously, but some lighted substance had also come into contact with it;

 - the hands and feet usually fell off;

 - the fire had caused very little damage to many other combustible things in contact with the body;